logic-notation

 In digisim.io, a floating input (one not connected to anything) can lead to unpredictable behavior.
 In a real CMOS circuit, a floating input can pick up electrical noise and oscillate, causing the gate to overheat.
 Whether you are drawing an ANSI “D” or an IEC rectangle, always ensure your inputs are tied to a CONSTANT, a CONSTANT_ZERO, or an INPUT_SWITCH.

-The debate between ANSI and IEC is not about which is "better."
-It's about recognizing that they are two mature, well-designed systems optimized for different goals: one for speed of recognition, the other for systematic scalability.
+The ANSI vs. IEC distinction is not about which standard is “better.”
+They are two mature systems optimized for different goals: ANSI for speed of recognition in simple gate-level schematics, IEC for systematic scalability in complex system-level designs.